elastx/elx-docs/content/en/docs/mail-relay/overview.md

  * You must have SPF and DKIM configured and enabled for the sender mail domain.
  * You should have DMARC configured.

-Starting February 2024 Google and Yahoo have as mandatry requirement that both SPF and DKIM are active when sending bulk mail exceeding 5000 mails per day to these domains.
-Since both are very basic protection against spoofing Elastx requires these to be used by all customers.
+Starting February 2024 Google and Yahoo have as mandatory requirement that both SPF and DKIM are active when sending bulk mail exceeding 5000 mails per day to these domains.
+Since both are very basic protection against spoofing Elastx requires these to be active for all customer sender domains.
 DMARC is STRONGLY recommended to use.

 ## Access